 This presentation includes information related to, or referenced in the offering documentation for, certain Freddie Mac securities, including offering circulars and related supplements and agreements.
 Freddie Mac securities may not be eligible for offer or sale in certain jurisdictions or to certain persons.
 This information is provided for your general information only, is current only as of its specified date and does not constitute an offer to sell or a solicitation of an offer to buy securities.
 The information does not constitute a sufficient basis for making a decision with respect to the purchase or sale of any security.
-All information regarding or relating to Freddie Mac securities is qualified in its entirety by the relevant offering circular and any related supplements before making a decision with respect to the purchase or sale of any security.
+All information regarding or relating to Freddie Mac securities is qualified in its entirety by the relevant offering circular and any related supplements.
+Investors should review the relevant offering circular and any related supplements before making a decision with respect to the purchase or sale of any security.
 In addition, before purchasing any security, please consult your legal and financial advisors for information about and analysis of the security, its risks and its suitability as an investment in your particular circumstances.